 1852 – 1870

-News of the defeat and capture of Napoleon III at the Battle of Sedan on September 1 1870 led to a swift reaction.
-Within days republican forces had seized control of Paris and proclaimed the establishment of the Third French Republic.
+News of the defeat and capture of Napoléon III at the Battle of Sedan on September 1 1870 led to a swift reaction.
+Within days republican forces had seized control of Paris, abolished the Second Empire, and proclaimed the establishment of the Third French Republic.
 Control initially passed to an interim administration called the Government of National Defense, headed by Louis-Jules Trochu.
 The members of this government shortly found themselves besieged in Paris by the Prussian army, and were forced to surrender and seek peace on humiliating terms at the end of January 1871.

 Elections to the National Assembly that would determine the political future of France were held on February 8 1871, returning a monarchist majority.
 This monarchist majority was divided, however, between supporters of the Bourbon dynasty that had been overthrown in 1830 and Orléanists who supported the succeeding dynasty that had been overthrown in 1848.
 Being unable to select a monarch, the divided Assembly selected Adolphe Thiers, a candidate acceptable to both monarchist factions as well as republicans, to be Chief of the Executive Power of the French Republic (a title sufficiently vague to also be acceptable to all factions).